anko/partser/readme.markdown

 #### `p.debug.makeHandler([options:Object])`

-Creates a debug handler with `enter` and `exit` Function properties, suitable for passing to `p.debug` as the `debugHandler` argument.
-It works just like the default, but with configurable `options`:
+Creates a debug handler similar to the default, but with configurable `options`:

  - `context:Number`: Number of chars of input to show at the left for context (default: `10`)